0xBlueCat/poddb-evm/docs/PodDB.md

 ![PodDB-write-permission](https://github.com/0xBlueCat/docs-archive/blob/master/imgs/poddb-write-auth.png?raw=true)

-#### 4.2.3.
-Validity period
-You can define the expired time of the Tag in TagClass through the ExpiredTime field.

-If it is not updated before it expires, the Tag will automatically expire.

-ExpiredTime is a time value in seconds and has a length of 4 bytes.
-If the ExpiredTime is 0, it means that the Tag has no expiration time and is permanently valid.

-#### 4.2.4. special flags
+#### 4.3.3. special flags
 The Flags field of the TagClass defines some tags that can change some default behavior of PodDB.

 The Flags field is an Uint8 type and can have up to 8 tags.
-Currently, there are 2 tags used:
+Currently, there is only 1 tags used:

 `1.0X01 is the Multi-Issuer flag bit;`

-`2.0X02 is the Inherit marker flag bit;`

 By, or ("or") can be combined with '|' operator.